 According to statistics, if you want to get a reply with your email, you should aim to have your email be between 50 to 125 words.

-We’ve covered the Do’s; now, here are the Don’ts.
-Make sure you steer clear of these mistakes when you’re pitching your agency’s services!
+Make sure you steer clear of these mistakes when you’re pitching your agency’s services to new SEO leads.

 When’s the best time to reach out to your lead?
 Well, given that most leads do business with the company that contacts them first, the answer is: as soon as they enter your system.

-The above infographic says it all — if you want to have the best chances of doing business with your lead, then be sure to contact them within 5 minutes of hearing from them.
+The above infographic says it all — if you want to have the best chances of doing business with your SEO leads, then be sure to contact them within 5 minutes of hearing from them.

-It’s important to be courteous and polite to your leads, but you don’t want to go to the extreme, and bend over backwards to please them.
+It’s important to be courteous and polite to your leads, but you don’t want to go to the extreme, and bend over backward to please them.